All about financial planning

 - They were also able to realize some capital gains at the 0% tax rate.

-- They were able to get their parents to start doing Qualified Charitable Distributions so he got the tax benefit of donations since they are over 70.5 years of age.
+- They were able to get their parents to start doing Qualified Charitable Distributions so they got the tax benefit of donations since they are over 70.5 years of age.

 - They set up a Donor Advised Fund to get a tax benefit for their giving.